 KW: “You’re right; they left out Samuel Jackson on Pulp Fiction.
 Are you serious?
 This is so crazy.
 I never knew the Asians to be so racist.
 I thought it was bad in America.”

 Me: It’s why I gave up my ambition to become a martial arts actor in H.K.
-I updated that Sophia Crawford article to include more quotes of her experiencing disgusting racism.
+I updated that Sophia Crawford article to include more quotes of herself experiencing repugnant racism.
 The weird thing is that England is worse than the U.S. when it comes to racism.
 Interracial romance is less common in the U.K. Too many bigots and snobs.
 It’s why I want to move to the U.S.

-Me: I am half-black and half-white, but look Asian.
+Me: I am half-black and half-white, but I look Asian.
 When people see me, one of the first questions that I often get is where I come from.

 KW: “What have you experienced in the U.K.?
 These are very important topics and my industry (porn and escorts) is very racist.
 Also an eye-opener is a movie called Get Out.
 That recently got an Oscar, which is awesome.”